Market research 101: Avatar interviews

 When we think of market research, we can often imagine different ways to get data on our target audience: keeping an eye on Facebook groups they’re in, conducting internet searches, even creating surveys or hosting a focus group.

-Where social media only give you an impression of what people think or feel (would you really want the world to know every detail of your spending, online behaviour, business backend and personal life?)…
+Social media only gives you an impression of what people think or feel (would you really want the world to know every detail of your spending, online behaviour, business backend and personal life?)

-An internet search may lead you down some rabbit hole, but not necessarily get you more results than what you already saw on social media…
+An internet search may lead you down a rabbit hole, but not necessarily get you more results than what you already saw on social media.

-And surveys (if they get clicked & filled out to the end at all) will mostly get you short and general answers…
+And surveys (if they get clicked and filled out to the end at all) will mostly get you short and general answers.

 This post was originally recorded as a video.
 To watch instead of reading, check out the clip below.